freetv-today/freetv-server/README.md

 ## How do I ...  ?

 The FreeTV project consists of several repositories that can be run independently or together.
-The tables below provide a quick reference for common development, data, build, and deployment tasks. <br/>
+The `freetv-server` can be developed and run on its own; you do not need to build the complete FreeTV site to work on the Admin Dashboard.
+The tables below cover freetv-server first; the remaining tables provide a map of the wider FreeTV ecosystem.<br/>

 ### • FreeTV Admin Dashboard •